generiekzaakafhandelcomponent/Basisprocessen/README.md

 this page.
 Additionally, specific instructions for a blueprint can be found on GitHub for that particular process blueprint.
 These always take precedent over these general instructions.

-### Copying over the files
+### Copying files

 Almost all the files in `backend` can be copied into the back-end of an implementation project.
 The exceptions are:

 * `application.yml`.
 This only includes the configurations required by the process blueprint.
 These should be merged with the `application.yml` you already have.
 * `build.gradle` or `pom.xml`.
 This only includes the dependencies required by the process blueprint.
 These should be merged with the `build.gradle` or `pom.xml` you already have.

 Almost all files in `frontend` can be copied into the front-end of an implementation project.
-The exceptions are:
+The exceptions is `package.json`.
-*`package.json`.
 This only includes the dependencies required by the process blueprint.
 These should be merged with the `package.json` you already have.

 ### Configuring and customizing the process blueprint